swissspidy/preferred-languages/readme.txt

 = 1.7.0 =

-This release contains a new `preferred_languages_merge_translations` filter that allows merging translations.
+This release improves Multisite support and contains a new `preferred_languages_merge_translations` filter that allows merging translations.

 = 1.6.0 =